-As part of a global collaboration with the University of Melbourne in research, education, and cultural engagement, we are offering up to 20 PhD scholarships, enabling research students to work with academics in Birmingham and Melbourne.
+As part of a global collaboration with the University of Melbourne in research, education and cultural engagement, we are offering up to 4 PhD scholarships starting in October 2021, enabling research students to work with academics in Birmingham and Melbourne.

-The joint PhD programme, co-funded by both institutions, will award up to 20 ‘Priestley Scholars’ in engineering subjects the opportunity to study alongside world-leading academics from both universities.
+The joint PhD programme, co-funded by both institutions, will award up to 4 ‘Priestley Scholars’ in engineering and physical sciences subjects the opportunity to study alongside world-leading academics from both universities.

-Working together across shared areas of priority research including energy storage, biomechanics, artificial intelligence and robotics will lead to high-quality research with global impact, and provide exciting research opportunities for PhD students.
-Research will be carried out at the University of Birmingham and the University of Melbourne, where you will be able to spend a minimum of 30% of your time at the University of Melbourne.
+Working together across shared areas of priority research will lead to high-quality research with global impact, and provide exciting research opportunities for PhD students.
+Research will be carried out at the University of Birmingham and the University of Melbourne.
+You will be able to spend a minimum of 30% of your time at the University of Melbourne.

 The £2 million ($4 million AUD) ‘Priestley PhD Scholarships’ programme reflects our unique, 20-year relationship with the University of Melbourne, sharing a history in Sir Raymond Priestley, the British geologist and Antarctic explorer who was Vice-Chancellor of both institutions.